kruegerrobotics/flutter_agent_clock/agent_clock/README.md

 ## Ideas for further improvement

-### Multiple fonts
+### Multiple fonts and "text to point"

 Refine the text to path maker or develop an algorithm that breaks the TTF font path and can put dots on the path in equal distance.
 This would allow the use of any font.
 At this point in time the point allocation is on certain fonts not equidistant and not visually appealing.
+The overall coding of the postioning should be less static

 The algorithm could be improved inspired by (textToPoints)[https://p5js.org/reference/#/p5.Font/textToPoints] from the p5js project.

 ### Other ideas

 - Improve the streaming in of the agents depending on weather